nehashaikh1812/Identification-of-Personal-Loan-Acceptors-R/README.md

 accuracy = 1 - error rate

-the model acheived an accuracy of 98.7% on the test set.
+I calculated the model accuracy on the test set, which turned out to be 98.7% .